Nitrokey/nitrokey-documentation/nextbox/faq/nextcloud.rst

 **Q:** Why is my Nextcloud not loading properly, instead I get a white page and a `.htaccess` error?
   This usually is an indication that the OS has unmounted/detached the internal hard-drive due to an low-power-incident.
-Please make sure you read and understood :ref:`USB power<faq-nextbox-hardware-usb-power-supply>`.
+Please make sure you read and understood `USB power <faq/hardware.html#why-must-i-not-connect-external-hard-drives-without-an-external-power-supply-to-my-nextbox>`_.
 In most cases doing a power-cycle (unplug the USB-C connector, wait 5secs and plug it in again) should resolve this. **Make sure no additional USB devices are connected during this procedure.**